PANE: scalable and effective attributed network embedding: Related Work

 \subsection{Attributed Network Embedding}

-\header {\bf Factorization-based methods.} Given an attributed network $G$ with $n$ nodes, existing factorization-based methods mainly involve two stages: (i) build a proximity matrix $\MM\in \mathbb{R}^{n\times n}$ that models the proximity between nodes based on graph topology or attribute information; (ii) factorize $\MM$ via techniques such as SGD \cite{bottou2010large}, ALS \cite{comon2009tensor}, and coordinate descent \cite{wright2015coordinate}.
+\header {\bf Factorization-based methods.} Given an attributed network $G$ with $n$ nodes, existing factorization-based methods mainly involve two stages: (i) building a proximity matrix $\MM\in \mathbb{R}^{n\times n}$ that models the proximity between nodes based on graph topology or attribute information; (ii) factorizing $\MM$ via techniques such as SGD \cite{bottou2010large}, ALS \cite{comon2009tensor}, and coordinate descent \cite{wright2015coordinate}.
 Specifically, \tadw \cite{yang2015network} constructs a second-order proximity matrix $\MM$ based on the adjacency matrix of $G$, and aims to reconstruct $\MM$ by the product of the learned embedding matrix and the attribute matrix. \hsca \cite{zhang2016homophily} ensures that the learned embeddings of connected nodes are close in the embedding space. \aane \cite{huang2017accelerated} constructs a proximity matrix $\MM$ using the cosine similarities between the attribute vectors of nodes. \bane \cite{yang2018binarized} learns a binary embedding vector per node, \ie $\{-1,1\}^{k}$, by minimizing the reconstruction loss of a unified matrix that incorporates both graph topology and attribute information. \bane reduces space overheads at the cost of accuracy.
-To further balance the trade-off between space cost and representation accuracy, \lqanr \cite{ijcai2019-low} learns embeddings $\in \{-2^{b},\cdots,-1,0,1,\cdots,2^b\}^k$, where $b$ is the bit-width.
+To further balance the trade-off between space cost and representation accuracy, \lqanr \cite{ijcai2019-low} learns embeddings $\in \{-2^{b},\cdots,-1,0,1,\cdots,2^b\}^k$, where $b$ is the bit-width. $\mathtt{GAGE}$ \cite{kanatsoulis2022gage} formulates the ANE problem based on multi-dimensional scaling \cite{davison1983introduction} and employs the tensor factorization over distance matrices to produce node embeddings. $\mathtt{ANEM}$ \cite{DBLP:journals/tkdd/LiHWHLC21} utilizes {\em nonnegative matrix factorization} \cite{arora2012computing} to jointly decompose the low-order proximity matrix and community membership strength matrix to obtain node embeddings.
 All these factorization-based methods incur immense overheads in building and factorizing the $n\times n$ proximity matrix.
 Further, these methods are designed for undirected graphs only.